Core concepts

 To follow a branching workflow:

-1. Create a branch: In Foundry, the main branch refers to the primary assets in production that are used by application builders, such as data pipelines, Ontology, and Workshop applications.
-When you want to work on your own changes, you create your own branch, which creates an environment for you to experiment and test out ideas without worrying about affecting the main branch.
+1. Create a branch: In Foundry, the Main branch refers to the primary assets in production that are used by application builders, such as Pipeline Builder, the Ontology, and Workshop applications.
+When you want to work on your own changes, you create your own branch, which creates an environment for you to experiment and test out ideas without worrying about affecting the Main branch.

-2. Create changes: Within your branch, you can make changes to data transformations, Ontology, and Workshop applications.
-Your changes are tracked so that there is a clear history of all the updates you have made on your branch.
+2. Create changes: Within your branch, you can make changes to data pipelines in Pipeline Builder, the Ontology, and Workshop applications.
+Your changes are tracked so that there is a history of all the updates you have made on your branch.

 4. Review proposal: After you create a proposal, your team will have the chance to review your changes.
 Every organization will have a different process or team for reviewing proposals.